Tennis-Clijsters faces tough path in bid to reclaim past glory

 "I just feel like it's too early for the U.S. Open to bode well," she said.
 "It would be a tremendous story if it does and I would be happy if I'm wrong.

 "Kim is one of the most popular champions ever so any success she has around every corner would be a happy moment."
-(Reporting by Rory Carroll; Editing by Ken Ferris)
+(Reporting by Rory Carroll; Editing by Ken Ferris and Andrew Heavens)